Scroll to content

 Impact:

-Children will use their English knowledge and skills, in all curriculum areas, to enable them to become lifelong learners.
+Children will use their English knowledge and skills, in all curriculum areas, to enable them to become lifelong communicators and learners.
 Pupils will use their Reading skills as a key tool in helping them to learn, and as a result, know more, remember more and understand more.
 Children will be able to produce written work in all areas of the curriculum of a similar standard which evidence good progress.

 As a result, our school will have learners who are enthusiastic readers and writers who enjoy showcasing their developing literacy knowledge and skills.
 They are confident to take risks in their reading and writing and love to discuss and share their ideas.